Guidance » Guidance News

 Senior/Juniors: Stay active in college and scholarship searches.
 Create spreadsheets to help you organize information regarding deadlines, application requirements, and notes.
 Please schedule an appointment with Mrs. Ladd if you have questions or need assistance.

-College/University Application Window: Colleges and universities began accepting applications for the 2025-26 school year on August 1.
+College/University Application Window: Colleges and universities began accepting applications for the 2026-27 school year on August 1st.
 Seniors should keep a spreadsheet of application requirements for each school.
 Please see Mrs. Ladd if you have any questions about the application process.
-May 1st is considered National Decision Day.
-This is the deadline for most schools to secure a spot in the upcoming year and maintain scholarship and grants offered in your financial aid package.

 College Visits: Seniors have up to 5 excused absences for in-person college visits.
 This number also includes needed travel days.
 Juniors may have 2 days for excused college visits.
 Please bring a business card from the college to the HS office upon return as a visit verification.